ffund/compe-design-project/lab2/input-output.md

 This script will *block* execution of the program until the button is pressed.
 In other words, the line following the call to `wait_for_edge()` will only run after the button is pressed (and a rising edge is detected).

+> Note: You may notice that sometimes, when you press the button, more than one edge is detected.
+This can occur when the the contacts are physically moving into place, and they "bounce" between being in contact and out of contact.
+For this reason it is known as switch "bounce".
+There are various ways of dealing with this, but we won't tackle this problem today.

 Finally, we'll try one more approach: when you want to use an *interrupt* to detect a change in state, but you also want your script to continue doing other things while waiting for the button press.